Vans like the 2022 GMC Savana have cargo space that can be secured to keep valuables safe from the elements and theft. - Photo: General Motors

 Photo: General Motors

-With more players coming into the field of contract work and last-mile delivery, they need to understand what kind of vehicle will lead them to success.
-One wrong decision can put buyers back thousands of dollars, and time wasted cannot be recouped.
+With more players entering the field of contract work and last-mile delivery, they need to understand what kind of vehicle will lead them to success.
+One wrong decision can cost buyers thousands of dollars, and wasted time cannot be recouped.

 Cutting corners isn’t an option, as it could endanger not only vocational fleet owners but also those they employ.